pstda2025/pstda2025.github.io/cfp.md

 - Step 3: Enter your paper information and then use the "Submit" button at the bottom of the form. -->

 **Formatting Guidelines:**
-1. The paper should be in English and contain unpublished contributions to the data mining and related fields.
+1. <div style="text-align: justify"> The paper should be in English and contain unpublished contributions to the data mining and related fields.</div>

-2. Manuscripts must be prepared in accordance with the LNAI (Lecture Notes in Artificial Intelligence) format.
-For the template and details on the LNCS style, see Springer's Author Instructions
+2. <div style="text-align: justify"> Manuscripts must be prepared in accordance with the LNAI (Lecture Notes in Artificial Intelligence) format.
+For the template and details on the LNCS style, see Springer's Author Instructions.</div>

-3. The paper should NOT exceed 15 pages in LNAI format.
+3. <div style="text-align: justify">The paper should NOT exceed 15 pages in LNAI format.</div>

-4. Submissions are reviewed in a double-blind manner.
-For ADMA2025, the double-blind means that:
+4. <div style="text-align: justify">Submissions are reviewed in a double-blind manner.
+For ADMA2025, the double-blind means that:</div>

-    a.
-Author identities and affiliations are not disclosed to reviewers during the review process.
+    <div style="text-align: justify"> a.
+Author identities and affiliations are not disclosed to reviewers during the review process.</div>

-    b.
+    <div style="text-align: justify"> b.
 Authors should prepare and submit suitably blinded manuscripts that do not reveal author and affiliation information.
-Specific requirements to this end are detailed below.
+Specific requirements to this end are detailed below.</div>

-    c.
-Authors and reviewers alike make an honest effort to avoid accidentally de-blinding any submission.
+    <div style="text-align: justify"> c.
+Authors and reviewers alike make an honest effort to avoid accidentally de-blinding any submission.</div>

-5. The list of authors at the time of submission is final and cannot be changed.
+5. <div style="text-align: justify">The list of authors at the time of submission is final and cannot be changed.</div>

-6. "Submitted papers" must comply with all of the rules below.
-Any violation may result in an "desk reject".
+6. <div style="text-align: justify">"Submitted papers" must comply with all of the rules below.
+Any violation may result in an "desk reject".</div>
 <!-- - <div style="text-align: justify"> The length of each paper submitted should be no more than 10 pages, and formatted following the standard 2-column U.S. letter style of IEEE Conference template.
 See the <a href="https://www.ieee.org/conferences/publishing/templates.html">IEEE Proceedings Author Guidelines</a> for further information and instructions.</div>
 - <div style="text-align: justify"> All submissions will be double-blind reviewed by the Program Committee on the basis of technical quality, relevance to the scope of the special session, originality, significance, and clarity.
 The names and affiliations of authors must not appear in the submissions, and bibliographic references must be adjusted to preserve author anonymity.
 Submissions failing to comply with paper formatting and authors anonymity will be rejected without reviews.</div>
 - <div style="text-align: justify"> Authors are also encouraged to submit supplementary materials, i.e., providing the source code and data through a GitHub-like public repository to support the reproducibility of their research results.</div> -->